 Why choose Johns Hopkins for treatment of hyperhidrosis?

 We manage hyperhidrosis through a group of specialists who have been evaluating and treating patients with hyperhidrosis for nearly two decades.
 Our dermatologists are often on the front line of treating hyperhidrosis, and work closely with our surgeons, when surgery seems to be the best option for that patient.
 Behavioral medicine specialists can help you address emotional issues that stem from your condition and to build new social skills as part of your treatment.
+Neurologists are also a part of the treatment team when the cause of excessive sweating may have a neurological cause.

 Johns Hopkins is the only hospital in Maryland using microwave thermolysis, a noninvasive procedure proven to effectively shrink and destroy underarm sweat glands.
 The Center for Sweat Disorders is also one of the few medical centers in the region providing this treatment.